PMI Impact Malaria

 PMI Impact Malaria in Benin

 PMI Impact Malaria (IM) is the flagship global service delivery project of the U.S. President’s Malaria Initiative (PMI).
-To advance PMI’s goal of fighting malaria and saving lives, IM is partnering with Benin’s national malaria control program (NMCP) to identify ways to improve the coverage of pregnant women who have received the recommended doses of drug-based prevention of malaria during antenatal care visits.
+To fight malaria and save lives, IM is partnering with Benin’s national malaria control program (NMCP) to identify ways to improve the coverage of pregnant women who have received the recommended doses of drug-based prevention of malaria during antenatal care visits.

 To advance malaria service delivery in Benin, IM is working with the country’s NMCP and Ministry of Health to conduct a two-year study on the impact of Group Antenatal Care (GANC) on the uptake of intermittent preventive treatment for pregnant women (IPTp).
 GANC is a service delivery model in which pregnant women attend antenatal care sessions at health centers together in groups of up to 15.
 Another expected result of the study is to determine whether the results obtained from collecting data from the population of pregnant women attending ANC is representative of the general population.

 Malaria remains a fact of life for billions of people around the world and is a leading cause of illness and death across sub-Saharan Africa, where it traps families in a vicious cycle of disease and poverty.